 It was the 1970s, and many teenage boys, exposed to Apollo 11 and Sputnik, were fascinated with space missions and astronauts landing on the Moon.
 Sam poured over library books, did his research, and made his vow.
 He knew then what he wanted to do with the rest of his life.
 He would become an engineer.

-While some youth exposed to the Beatles would plead for guitar lessons to start rock bands, Sam chose his fate more calculatingly.
-Here was something he wanted and now he knows how to get it.
-If I can land a man on the Moon by being a good engineer, he said to himself, then I'll be an engineer.
+While some youth exposed to the Beatles would plead for guitar lessons and rock bands, Sam chose his fate more carefully.
+Here was something he dreamed of and he knows how to get it - "If I can land a man on the Moon by being an engineer, then I'll be an engineer!''

 Many customers' shops were on the second or third-floor and he carried them up as customer service.
 In the night, he gets ink under his fingernails from filling cartridges and cleaning up the work area.
 He would try to wash off the stains before carrying and reading to his children at bedtime but too often he would be too exhausted to do so.